-All requests for exam accommodations should be submitted no later than 60 days prior to the beginning of the examination period of each semester, and 30 days prior to summer session exams.
-Deadline extensions may be provided to students who were unable to meet this timeframe due to extenuating circumstances.
+All requests for exam accommodations should be submitted by the stated deadline.
+Deadline extensions may be provided to students who were unable to meet the deadline due to extenuating circumstances.
 Requests for classroom accommodations should generally be submitted in advance of the first day of classes.
 Accommodation requests impacting the academic nature of the law school curriculum will be referred to the Dean of Students and/or the Office of the Associate Deans for approval.
 Examples include but are not limited to requests for a reduced course load or a leave of absence based on the impact of a disability.
 Accommodations are not automatic for each course or for each semester.

-Please note one must be confirmed officially eligible for services/accommodations by the Associate Dean of Students before accommodation requests will be processed.
+Please note one must be confirmed officially eligible for services/accommodations by the Disability Services before accommodation requests will be processed.

 As defined by the Americans with Disabilities Act, a person with a disability is one who: